-You can prepare your registration by completing the form for new borrowers (external link).
+Employees and external patrons can prepare a registration by completing the form for new borrowers (external link).
 You can then collect your library card from the information desk, don't forget to bring a valid photo ID.
 It is free to apply for a library card.

 If you have a library card from one of the Bibliotek Mellansjö libraries, you can register and use it as a library card at Skövde University Library.
 Bring your card and valid photo ID with you for registration.

-Course literature books cannot be lent out.
-This applies to both students and employees.
+Course literature books cannot be checked out.
+This applies to everyone including employees.

 By taking out a library card from Skövde University Library, you commit to following the library’s lending rules.
 You are obliged to stay updated with changes to the terms and conditions of borrowing.